CodyPythonPanda/CodyPythonPanda/README.md

 - 👋 Hi, I’m @CodyPythonPanda
-- 👀 I’m interested in science, medecine and coding
+- 👀 I’m interested in /
-- 🌱 I’m currently learning in a french highschool, getting an international diploma
+- 🌱 I’m currently learning /
 - 💞️ I’m looking to collaborate on /
 - 📫 How to reach me /